Privacy and security

 Will Payson share your information with anyone?

 Your information will be shared with pre-selected third parties using secure methods and technical solutions.
 These third parties are scrutinised and will manage your information in a secure manner.
-If necessary, your information will be shared with subcontractors and suppliers in the Svea Ekonomi Group, which includes Payson, in order to allow us to meet our agreed commitments to you.
+If necessary, your information will be shared with subcontractors and suppliers in the Svea Bank Group, which includes Payson, in order to allow us to meet our agreed commitments to you.
 Under no circumstances will we sell your personal data to third parties if you have not expressly approved this.

 Credit reporting agencies